MAAQ90/multinational-retail-data-centralisation/README.md

 ## Table of contents:
 1. About
 2. Data contents and sources
-3. Usage instructions
-4. File structure
+3. File structure
-5. License information
+4. License information

 ## 1. About